Transitional cell cancer (TCC) is a rare type of kidney cancer. It starts in cells called transitional cells.

 Risks and causes

 We don’t know what causes most transitional cell cancers.
 But a number of factors may increase your risk.
-These include:

 The symptoms of transitional cell cancer of the kidney are similar to those of other types of kidney cancer.
 They include blood in the urine and pain in your back, between the lower ribs, and the top of your hip bone.